mathesar-foundation/mathesar/docs/docs/snippets/docker-compose-administration.md

 !!! tip "Upgrade from within Mathesar"
     You can also run the upgrade from within Mathesar by logging in as an admin user and navigating to "Administration" (in the top right menu) > "Software Update"

-Manually upgrade Mathesar to the newest version using watch tower:
+Manually upgrade Mathesar to the newest version using Watchtower:

 === "Linux"
     ```